Hoštice-Heroltice: Administrative division

+Etymology

+Both the names Hoštice and Heroltice are derived from the personal names – Hošt and Herolt.

 Geography

 Hoštice-Heroltice is located about 4 km east of Vyškov and 29 km northeast of Brno.
 It lies in a flat agricultural landscape of the Vyškov Gate.
 The municipality is situated on the left bank of the Haná River.

 History

 The first written mention of Hoštice is from 1445, Heroltice was first mentioned in 1349.
 Hoštice and Heroltice were merged into one municipality in 1942.

+Demographics

 Transport

-The D1 motorway runs through the southern part of the municipality.
+The D1 motorway from Brno to Ostrava runs through the southern part of the municipality.

+Sights

+The main landmark of the municipality is the Church of Saint John the Baptist in Hoštice.
+It was built in the late Gothic style in 1445.